-The federal government could be preparing to bet big on small modular nuclear reactors, or SMRs.
-There have been rumblings about the technology for years, but the SMR Action Plan, due to be released this month, is expected to lay out Ottawa’s role in advancing the technology.
+The federal government is gearing up for a big bet on small modular nuclear reactors, or SMRs.
+There have been rumblings about the technology for years, but the SMR Action Plan, released in December, lays out Ottawa’s role in advancing the technology.

-The governments of Alberta, Saskatchewan, Ontario and New Brunswick have already thrown their support behind SMRs, signing a memorandum of understanding this summer.
+The governments of Alberta, Saskatchewan, Ontario and New Brunswick have also thrown their support behind SMRs, signing a memorandum of understanding last summer.

 “This safe, emerging technology has the potential to provide needed power to remote communities, to lower emissions and further to diversify Alberta’s energy sector,” Alberta Premier Jason Kenney said in an August speech announcing the agreement.

 There is a real need for new electrical and energy technologies in remote communities.
 Diesel fuel is the current standard for off-the-grid communities and mines, causing air pollution, service disruptions and environmental liability.
 But whether small modular nuclear reactors are up to the task of replacing diesel is another question.

 Here, we break down the details and through the spin surrounding modular nuclear reactors.

 Wait, how does nuclear power work again?